All Episodes

 But the Israelis are not leaving.

-Get out of uh Lebanon.
+Get out of Lebanon.

 What does that tell you about who's winning this?

-We get all these reports about how great this little band of gorillas that could is doing, and yet who is it that has made incursions into enemy territory and continues to rout them out?
+And yet who is it that has made incursions into enemy territory and continues to rout them out?

-It's not the Hisbos.
+It's not the Hezbo's.

-United Nations Human Rights Council, oh whoopee, will hold a special session this week to examine alleged rights violations in the month-old war in Lebanon, a UN spokeswoman said on Tuesday.
+United Nations Human Rights Council, oh, whoopee, will hold a special session this week to examine alleged rights violations in the month-old war in Lebanon, a UN spokeswoman said on Tuesday.

 Now, how stupid is that?